Sidd1121/MealsApp/README.md

 # Meals App
-A UI based app build using Flutter and as programming language.
+A UI based app build using Flutter and Dart  as a programming language.